ucsb-cs148/w25/_project/rules.md

 	<h5 class="card-title poor-choice">Project B: Poor Choice</h5>
 	<p class="card-text poor-choice">
-	  Has fewer concepts, and classes are difficult to implement due to tricky algorithms and/or fancy graphics.
+	  Has fewer concepts, and classes are difficult to implement due to tricky algorithms and/or involvement of complex research topics such as machine learning, computer vision or fancy graphics.
 	</p>
       </div>
     </div>